BOOKING CONDITIONS

 7 If We Change or Cancel Your Booking

-7.1 Once your booking has been confirmed we will make every effort to provide you with the booked holiday arrangements.
+7.1 Once your booking has been confirmed we will make every effort to provide you with the booked travel arrangements.
 Occasionally, it may be necessary to amend or cancel whole or part of your holiday.

 7.2 Independent travel arrangements (e.g. flights, airport parking, car hire, etc) that you may arrange separately do not form part of our contract with you.
 Should we need to make changes to your travel arrangements, we will not be liable for any amendment or cancellation charges incurred by you in respect of any such independent travel arrangements, nor any other independent purchases made in relation to your holiday.